An Introduction to the Three Inside Up Candlestick Pattern

 What does a 3-candle mean?

-In technical analysis, a 3-candle pattern (or triple candlestick pattern) is a formation where three consecutive bars work together to provide a signal.
+In technical analysis, a 3-candle pattern (or triple candlestick pattern) is a formation where three consecutive bars work together to provide an indication.

 ✔ Candle 1 (Context): Shows the current trend (e.g., a long red candle in a downtrend).